Looking for "affordable" luxury? Head on over to Bali.

 If a luxury villa isn’t in your price range take a look at The Open House and The Sintesa Jimbaran for mid-range hotels, or MaxOneHotels at Bukit Jimbaran and Hotel Horison Jimbaran if you’re on a tight budget.

-So, are you Bali bound?
-Which part of this 10 day luxury Bali itinerary would you most like to experience?
+Are you Bali bound?
+Which part of this 10 day trip would you like most to experience?

 Although I was a guest of Viceroy Bali, Kayumanis Ubud and Jamahal, all opinions are 100% my own!
 Some of the links in this post are affiliate links which mean that if you choose to book through it I earn a small commission at no cost to you.
 I appreciate your support to keep this site up and running!
 You can read FWTG’s full Disclosure Policy here.
 Header image: sunset XVII (Bali) by Kai Lehmann CC BY 2.0